 Impact Academy of Arts and Technology

 Cliff had first come to the US from his native Hong Kong when he was six.
-Growing up in the working class neighborhoods of San Lorenzo, California, he was never sure of his future.
+Growing up in the working class neighborhoods of San Lorenzo, Calif., he was never sure of his future.
 “My parents wanted me to go to college, but it seemed like a pipe dream.
 In my neighborhood I didn’t hear about high school graduates who went to college.”

 Cliff attributes the change in his thinking to his school teachers.
 After a recruiter from a vocational education program advised him to consider a welding class to gain job experience, his teachers convinced him to focus instead on the most rigorous academic courses that the school had to offer.
-Cliff took their advice and began thriving in advanced placement classes, earning acceptance to Berkeley as the first in his family to attend and graduate from college.
+Cliff took their advice and began thriving in advanced placement (AP) classes, earning acceptance to Berkeley as the first in his family to attend and graduate from college.

-After two years of world travel, Cliff enrolled in graduate studies at Stanford University where he earned his master’s in education and a teaching credential.
+After two years of world travel, Cliff enrolled in graduate studies at Stanford University where he earned his master’s degree in education and a teaching credential.
 “I hope that in some small way I can have an impact on my future students the way my teachers had an impact on me.”